Skip to main content

 Resubmit only when every comment has a status applied.
 Leaving a comment unaddressed means the reviewer has to chase it.

-Enough that someone reading it next week, without you in the room, can understand both the decision and why.
-As a rule of thumb: name the context (what the promotion is, what channel, what product), name the rule or policy that justifies the call, and avoid one-line responses like “agreed” or “not needed.”
-See What Strong Feedback Looks Like for the full set of dimensions.
+For uploader disputes and reviewer dismissals: enough that someone reading it next week, without you in the room, can understand both the decision and why.
+Name the context (what the promotion is, what channel, what product), and name the rule or policy that justifies the call.For reviewer agreements: a short acknowledgement is fine, since the Adclear comment already explains the rule.
+You do not need to repeat the regulatory citation when you are agreeing with it.See the section above for the full set of dimensions.

 The bot and @adclear-support are more efficient for us to triage.
 When you raise something through either channel, the context, user information, and the specific promotion or comment are pinned directly to the request, so we can pick it up and act without needing to chase down the background.
 Direct emails strip that context and slow the response down.